Best 7 String Guitar Selection for Extended Range & Power

 Stock Pickups

-The reason why you should check the kind of pickups as your last decision-making factor is because a good feeling guitar can have a bad set of pickups that can easily be replaced.
-It is far better to get a great feeling guitar that you feel comfortable with then replacing the pickups, than choosing a guitar solely on the pickups and not being satisfied with how the guitar feels.
-Unplayable guitars are a no go, the right course of action is to focus on playability and feel - if you're planning on upgrading your pickups in the future.
+The reason why you should check the kind of pickups as your last decision-making factor is that a good-feeling guitar can have a bad set of pickups that can easily be replaced.
+It is far better to get a great-feeling guitar that you feel comfortable with than replacing the pickups than choosing a guitar solely on the pickups and not being satisfied with how the guitar feels.
+Unplayable guitars are a no-go; the right course of action is to focus on playability and feel – if you’re planning on upgrading your pickups in the future.

 Take note that if the guitar has active electronics and you want to replace them with passive pickups, you will have to purchase new potentiometers for the guitar.
 Aftermarket active pickups tend to have most of the electronics included.